What is the Disabled Students' Allowance?

 From needs assessors to assistive technology specialists, the DSA has a wide network of people who can help you get the most out of university.

 Hear from just a few of them in this quick video.

-This is a guideline on the general criteria for DSA applications in the UK.
-To see the specific eligibility criteria for your part of the UK, visit gov.uk
+These guidelines are based on the general criteria for DSA applications in the UK.
+To see the criteria for your part of the UK, visit gov.uk.

-Disabled Students' Allowances (DSA) can help to cover the aspects of studying which your disability impacts, including both the physical and mental demands of university.
+The DSA provides financial support for the aspects of studying which are impacted by your disability, including the physical and mental demands of university.

-DSA funds can be paid out in various ways, but it will either be paid to you as reimbursement or directly to the company providing the equipment or service.
+DSA funds can be paid out to you as reimbursement or directly to the company providing the equipment or service you require.

-Depending on where you are based in the UK, the amount of DSA you could be entitled to will vary.
-The total amount you'd receive would be based on how much your disability advisor recommends for you, following your study needs assessment.
+Depending on where you are based in the UK, the amount of funding you could be entitled to will vary.
+The total amount you receive will be based on the recommendations of a disability advisor following your Study Needs Assessment.

 *You may be able to get a new computer if you don’t already have one, or if your current one doesn’t meet the required specification.
 You’ll need to make a contribution of £200 towards the cost of any computer.